-Even today, when a girl faces an issue, her brother is the first one she tells everything to.
+Even today, whenever a girl is in trouble, her brother is the first one she tells everything to.
 Something’s gone wrong, need advice?
 Brothers always have their sisters covered.
 Having uncountable memories of laughter, pranks, fights and idiocy is all that keeps them together.

 Rakhi, thus, has its own uniqueness with the childlike innocence and earnest selflessness for other.
 Every part of Rakhi fills the siblings with excitement.
 And when it's the sister you are talking about, preparing the Thali is as important as tying the sacred knot itself.

-Decorating the thali has been trending for years.
+Decorating the Raksha Bandhan thali in various ways has been trending for years.
 Making it colourful, adding beautiful designs to its surface, arranging all the materials in just the right place- all these aspects give it an aesthetic appearance and festive feelings begin blossoming just as its sight.
 Conventionally, thalis have been regarded as a means of praying to God and decorating it as our devotion and respect for Him.

 To start with the decoration, you need to have all the material that goes into the plate.
 But first of all, you need to select the thali.
 You could choose steel, silver, brass or any other metal available.